In This Article

 Prevention is better than treatment.
 Follow the following simple and easy steps to keep your teeth free from the abscess.

-- Regularly visit the dentist
+- Regularly visit the emergency dentist near me

 - Practice daily brushing at least twice a day for two minutes with a fluoride-containing toothpaste